AguaClara/Textbook/Sedimentation/Sed_Design_Solution.rst

    Vel_{Tube,Max}=\left(\frac{2\,\Pi_{Error}\,Headloss_{DosingTube,Max}\,g}{K_{Minor}}\right)^{\frac{1}{2}}

-3:
-~~

-The PVC pipe that forms the diffusers changes in shape and wall thickness during the molding process.
-The inner width of the rectangle is created by forcing the pipe over a rectangular wedge that is the thickness you calculated above.
+**The PVC pipe that forms the diffusers changes in shape and wall thickness during the molding process.** The inner width of the rectangle is created by forcing the pipe over a rectangular wedge that is the thickness you calculated above.
 During the molding process, PVC pipe wall cross-sectional area is conserved.
 The pipe wall is stretched in total length approximately 20%.
 Another way to think about this is that the thickness of the wall is reduced by a factor of 1/1.2 because the mass of PVC is conserved and the density is unchanged.
 Thus, volume and cross-sectional area are conserved.

  - Start by drawing a picture of what is happening to the deformation of the pipe as it is converted from the circular pipe to the rectangular diffuser slot (assume that the slot is a rectangle with perfectly square corners).
 You do not need to submit your sketches for this design challenge.